 During 2013 and 2014, we issued convertible promissory notes to related parties, which were subsequently converted in May 2014 to Series C convertible preferred stock.
-The fair value of the Series C convertible preferred stock when issued, upon the conversion of the notes, was greater than the carrying value of the notes.
-This incremental difference was recorded as a gain on extinguishment in the amount of \$3.6 million during the nine months ended September 30, 2014.
+The conversion of convertible promissory notes was determined to be an extinguishment of debt and a portion of the reacquisition price was allocated to the reacquisition of the embedded beneficial conversion feature.
+We recorded a gain on extinguishment of \$3.6 million during the year ended December 31, 2014, as the amount allocated to reacquire the notes was less than the carrying value of the notes.